SenegalSenegal

 Financial Flows scenario

-The Financial Flows scenario represents a reasonable but ambitious increase in worker remittances and aid flows to poor countries and an increase in the stock of foreign direct investment (FDI) and additional portfolio investment inflows to middle-income countries.
-We also reduced outward financial flows to emulate a reduction in illicit financial outflows.
+The Financial Flows scenario represents a reasonable but ambitious increase in inward flows of worker remittances, aid to poor countries and an increase in the stock of foreign direct investment (FDI) and additional portfolio investment inflows.
+We reduce outward financial flows to emulate a reduction in illicit financial outflows.

 FDI can act as a catalyst for economic development as it brings much-needed capital and technology to recipient countries.
 Senegal offers a stable political environment, a favourable geographic position and strong institutions with growing opportunities for foreign investment.
 The Senegalese government welcomes foreign investment and has prioritised efforts to improve the business climate.